ExaWorks/job-api-spec/specification.md

 List<String> list()
 ```

-Return a list of native job IDs which are known to this executor instance.
+Returns a list of native job IDs known to this executor instance.

 The returned list MAY contain IDs of jobs which were not submitted via this
 instance, and MAY be missing IDs of jobs which have been submitted by this
-instance but are finalized and purged already.
-The returned job IDs MUST be
+instance but have been finalized and purged already.
+The returned job IDs MUST be a
-uniquely identify job in the scope of the `JobExecutor` instance and thus in the
+uniquely identified job in the scope of the `JobExecutor` instance and thus in the
 scope of the backend that `JobExecutor` is bound to, but should not be assumed
 to be unique beyond that scope.

 IDs for any job which has been submitted via this instance and which is not yet
 in a final state MUST be returned.
-Information for jobs in final state may get
+Information for jobs in a final state may get
-purged by the backend, and the implementation MAY purge that information also.
+purged by the backend, and the implementation MAY purge that information.
 The native IDs for those jobs thus MAY NOT be returned by this call, even if the
 application still holds handles to those jobs (and could thus retrieve the
 native job ID directly).

 The returned IDs can be used to re-attach a `Job` instance to the backend job
 via the `executor.attach(job, nativeJobID)` call.
 This implies that the call
 SHALL only return those IDs to which the callee can attach under currently used
 authorization.